Mount & Blade II: Bannerlord

-Mount & Blade II: Bannerlord is a strategy action role-playing video game developed and published by TaleWorlds Entertainment, and co-published by Prime Matter.
+Mount & Blade II: Bannerlord is a strategy action role-playing video game developed and published by TaleWorlds Entertainment and co-published by Prime Matter.
 It is a prequel to Mount & Blade: Warband, a stand-alone expansion for the 2008 game Mount & Blade.
-Bannerlord takes place 210 years before its predecessor, with a setting inspired by the Migration Period.
+Bannerlord takes place 173 years before its predecessor, with a setting inspired by the Migration Period.
 Bannerlord was announced in 2012.
-A Steam page for the game was created in late 2015; the following year, TaleWorlds began releasing weekly developer diaries detailing elements of the game.
 An early access version of the game was released on March 27, 2020 and quickly became the largest launch of the year on Steam, achieving nearly 250,000 concurrent players on Steam.
 The game was released for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on October 25, 2022.

 Gameplay

-Mount & Blade II: Bannerlord is a strategy/action role-playing game.
+Mount & Blade II: Bannerlord is a strategy action role-playing game.
 The fundamental gameplay premise is the same as previous entries in the series: the player builds up a party of soldiers and performs quests on an overhead campaign map, with battles being played out on battlefields that allow the player to personally engage in combat alongside their troops.
 Bannerlord, however, includes significant improvements to numerous elements of gameplay.

 Sieges in Bannerlord are intended to be more strategic than they were in Warband.
 The player may construct a variety of different siege engines and strategically position them before the battle begins in order to target certain sections of the enemy fortifications.
 On the overhead campaign map, the player can choose to bombard the walls, possibly creating breaches that can be used once the battle begins.
 To discourage prolonged bombardments on the battle map, only the merlons, gatehouses, and siege engines are destructible during the actual battle.
 The design of the defending castles and cities is intended to be biased in favor of the defenders; for example, murder holes are often located at key chokepoints, allowing the defenders to slaughter large numbers of the attackers before they can breach the gates.